-Within a couple of months, my business was growing and competition had subtly became my motivator.
+Within a couple of months, my business was growing and competition had subtly became my motivation.
 Winning felt good and I could easily justify it as “hard work”.
 But behind the facade, I had sacrificed my marriage on the altar of success.
 I hit rock bottom so hard that I bounced.
 When I regained consciousness, I realized that I was losing the very thing I treasured most—my wife.
-Reality is sometimes painful, but if we refuse the pain and refuse to see things as they are, we refuse the opportunity to grow.
+Reality can be painful, but if we refuse the pain and refuse to get honest, we refuse the opportunity to grow.

 My wife and I had inadvertently built a wall between us, each adding our fair share of bricks.
-In addition, my faith was convenient at best.
+Even worse, my faith was convenient at best.
 I believed in God, but I rarely listened to what He had to say.
-My view from the floor gave me the perspective I needed to see the error of my ways.
+But my new view from the floor gave me the perspective I needed to see the error in my ways.

 Success had come at the expense of my faith and my marriage.
 And, it wasn’t worth it.
 You can take my advice, or you can go broke trying to figure it out for yourself.
 But I promise you, no one is rich enough to buy the wisdom that can only be learned through pain.

 Embrace Your Day Job

-Marriage counseling and reprioritization got us back on the right track, but God threw us a curve ball to keep us guessing.
-In sixteen short months, He blessed us with three sons.
+Marriage counseling and reprioritization got us back on the right track, but God threw us a curve ball.
+Within sixteen short months, He blessed us with three sons.
 I chuckle now because His sense of humor always comes with a deeper lesson in humility.

-This season of life was diapers, all-nighters, and Disney Jr. This was my new normal.
+This season of life was diapers, all-nighters, and Disney Jr—our new normal.
 Life fit comfortably into its compartments and I became incredibly efficient as a way to cope with its demands.
-I had my faith box, my family box, my work box, my social box—you get the picture.
+There was my faith box, my family box, my work box, my social box—you get the picture.
 The truth is, I was exhausted from failed attempts to keep the boxes full.
 Life balance was a myth that sounded good, but it didn’t really work.
 I was sliding further and further away from who God had called me to be.